This degree will equip you with all of the fundamentals needed for a career in the wider world of business and beyond.

-Our BA (Hons) Business course will equip you with the practical skills and enterprising attributes, enabling you to make an immediate impact on business organisations.
-You will be able to develop a wide range of cognitive and intellectual skills, together with competencies specific to business and enterprise.
+On our BA (Hons) Business course, you will be able to develop a wide range of cognitive and intellectual skills, together with competencies specific to business and enterprise.

-The course will provide you with the opportunity to develop specialist business skills, while helping you develop key transferable skills, all of which will help you stand out when it comes to securing employment.
+The course will provide you with the opportunity to develop specialist business expertise, while helping you learn key transferable skills, all of which will help you stand out when it comes to securing employment.

 Your course will foster your intellectual and ethical development and encourage your personal commitment to the socially useful purpose of becoming a business professional.
 It will also develop your core behaviours through learning activities that enable you to practise, exhibit and develop confidence in enterprise and entrepreneurship.

 Our suite of Business programmes will enable you to tailor your interests to a specific area.
 You even have the opportunity to change your degree path after completing your first year.
 Our Business pathways include:

 After gaining a solid grounding in business functions, you will be able if you wish to specialise in one of our innovative Business pathways for your next two years – BA (Hons) Business (Analytics) provides a focus on the emerging paradigm of business analytics (a key component in today’s digital economy), while BA (Hons) Business (Marketing) will equip you with the communicative, administrative and creative skills needed to make an impact in the marketing industry.

 Alternatively, you can continue to pursue the BA (Hons) Business route.
 Each pathway will allow you to pursue a programme consistent with your career ambition.